stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 mighty sledgehammer of totality checking: `assert_total`.
 Needless to say that this comes with the same risks as `assert_smaller`, so be very careful.

+### Exercises

+Implement the following functions in a provably total way without "cheating".
+Note: It is not necessary to implement these in a tail recursive way.

+1. Implement function `depth` for rose trees.
+This should return the maximal number of `Node` constructors from the current node to the farthest child node.
+   For instance, the current node should be at depth zero, all its direct child nodes are at depth one, their immediate child nodes at depth two and so on.

+2. Implement interface `Eq` for rose trees.

+3. Implement interface `Functor` for rose trees.

+4. For the fun of it: Implement interface `Show` for rose trees.

 ## Interface Foldable